bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/book-of-eclipse.md

 >
 > 3:1 Alfgram, clothed in purity, rose before the followers and spoke with the voice of thunder, saying, “He who walks the way of darkness must not stumble, for his fall shall lead others astray.
 Skys, once our light, now wears a shroud of pride and seeks dominion over truth.”
 >
-> 3:3 Thus did Alfgram confront Skys, standing before him as an iron pillar,-
+> 3:3 Thus did Alfgram confront Skys, standing before him as an iron pillar, unbending before the prophet he had once revered.
-> -unbending before the prophet he had once revered.
-And he declared, “You, Skys, have turned from purity.
+> And he declared, “You, Skys, have turned from purity.
 Your heart is weighed down by ambition, and your path leads not to truth but to corruption.”
 >
 > 3:5 Skys, wounded by Alfgram’s words, raged in his pride, for he knew in his heart that his disciple spoke the truth.
 But pride once tasted becomes a poison, and Skys turned from his brother, seeing him now as a foe to his path.
 >
 > [Abstract drawing, but figures can be seen at the bottom of it]

-> Pages 29 & 30
+> ### Pages 29 & 30
 >
 > [The slide shows Passage VI again, but clicking the magnifying glass reveals Passage XIII:]
 >